rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   ######
   Relationships provide semantically relevant connections between the Technopedia nodes. <br>
   Relationships have a type, such as `BELONGS_TO` and a direction, such as node x to node y. <br>
-  An arrow determines the direction of the relationship.
-For example `(node x)-[BELONGS_TO]->(node y)` To get Technopedia data from multiple nodes in one query, you use relationships to traverse nodes and define the criteria for the data that you want to extract from the database.
+  An arrow determines the direction of the relationship. <br>
+  For example `(node x)-[BELONGS_TO]->(node y)` <br>
+  To get Technopedia data from multiple nodes in one query, you use relationships to traverse nodes and define the criteria for the data that you want to extract from the database.

-   * Relationships are represented by an arrow `->` between two nodes, which represent the direction of the relationship.
-Relationships often exist in a single direction, but they can be bidirectional.
+   * Relationships are represented by an arrow `->` between two nodes, which represents the direction of the relationship.
+     Relationships often exist in a single direction but they can be bidirectional.

    * Relationships provide semantically relevant connections between the Technopedia database nodes, for example, the software product node has the relationship: `[HAS_A]->` to the manufacturer node.

-   * Relationships allow you to traverse the Technopedia Nodes and by using the Technopedia query language, and to get data from the specified nodes.
+   * Relationships allow you to traverse the Technopedia Nodes and by using the Technopedia query language, and to get data from the specified nodes in one query.

    * Like nodes, relationships can also have attributes.
 Typically, relationship have quantitative attributes, such as time intervals.
    * To get information about a relationship that has attributes, we can assign it an alias for later reference.
 The alias is placed in front of the colon `-[anyAlias:Relationship_name]->(node)`

-  ###### The following diagram is a basic representation of some nodes and relationships:
+  ###### The following diagram is a simple overview of nodes and relationships:

   ![API Image](/images/nodes_simple.png)<br>&nbsp;